vanallenlab/SigProfilerAssignment-wrapper/README.md

 ### Trimming MAF files

 `trim_maf.py` will trim either a single MAF file or folder containing MAF files to the specification set by SigProfilerMatrixGenerator.
+See [example_data/raw/example.maf](./example_data/raw/example.maf) for an example input file.

 Required arguments: